RubingLi123/rubingli123.github.io/misc.md

         <div class="misc-text">
             <h3>My Recommerce Warehouse Visit</h3>
             <p>
                 I recently visited one of the largest recommerce warehouses in San Francisco and was amazed to see the intricate processes behind recycling pre-owned items.
-Click here to see more photos behind the scene!
+Click <a href="https://rubingli123.github.io/recommerce_visits.md/">here</a> to see more photos behind the scene!
             </p>
         </div>
     </div>